 For 13 days in Cambodia we had a budget of 780 EUR, and then 70 USD for visa on arrival.
 We were above budget.

-Yes, visiting the Angkor temples it self costs 164 USD for the tuktuk driver and the entry tickets.
-As well as staying in beachfront bungalow in Koh Rong Samloem at 276 USD for 4 nights, and the unplanned one day extension on the island did not help to keep up with the budget.
+Of course, visiting the Angkor temples alone costs 164 USD for the tuktuk driver and the tickets.
+But also the waterfront bungalow on Koh Rong Samloem at 276 USD for 4 nights, and the one day extension on the island did not help to keep up with the budget.

-The food was little more expensive than in Laos, it is still possible to eat for 1-2 EUR but comfort/western food is more expensive than in Laos and Thailand.
+Also to know that the food is a little more expensive than in Laos in general, it is still possible to eat for 1-2 EUR but comfort food is more expensive than in Laos and Thailand.

 We spent 1023 USD so about 910 EUR, so 130 EUR above the budget!
 But we do not regret it, then again we will do better in the next countries!